upday/upday.github.io/_posts/blog/2016-05-16-mvvm_rx_common_mistakes.md

 Sometimes, upday receives breaking news in form of push notifications so the user can know immediately if something important happened in the world.
 The expected behavior when the user taps on the notification is to open upday and show the card for the breaking new.
 Practically this means to open top news fragment and center its ViewPager in the position of the breaking that is typically the first one so for simplicity in the example let's assume all we need to do is to set the position of the ViewPager to 0.

 We have a mechanism to capture the actions of the user in the push notifications that transforms them into a Rx stream so, why not subscribe to it directly in the Fragment?
-The operation here is trivial, when the stream emits an event the ViewPager should just scroll to position 0, there is no logic or transformation between that needs to be tested.
+The operation here is trivial, when the stream emits an event the ViewPager should just scroll to position 0, there is no logic or transformation between that needs to be JUnit tested.

 {% highlight java %}
 breakingNewStream